BruceChen7/ToysCode/Dotfiles/README.md

 ---------------------------------
 ## git_commit.sh

 A tool to commit your directory quickly

 ## wc.sh
-A utility to count lines of specified
+A utility to count lines of the files of specified folder or a single file

 ### Usage